In this section, having previously created a module, we are going to add a t-test analysis to it.

 Selecting this analysis will bring up the UI:

-We can see how the UI elements created, correspond to the analyses’ options.
-Revisiting the dep
+We can see how the UI elements created, correspond to the analyses’

 and group

-options from ttestis.a.yaml
+from ttestis.a.yaml

 :